 The 500 coupe (above) did allow Chevrolet to offer a 1960 Corvair priced below $2000 ($1984), as the four door sedan ($2038) was priced some 3% higher than the Falcon four door, and above that psychologically-important $2000 barrier.
 Not that it helped sales much; these 1960 500 and 700 coupes sold quite poorly, accounting for just 16% of 1960 Corvair sales.
 The fact that their substantially shortened roof line meant less rear seat room was undoubtedly a factor; the sedan was quite roomy for a compact, and claimed to be a six-seater; the coupe’s rear seat was best for kids or compact adults.

-The Corvair coupe’s roof has always been a bit of a mystery to me, as it was clearly designed to be a genuine sporty coupe, and these two clays from 1957 show that even early on its design evolution, that was the case, even though two very different approaches were being considered.
+The Corvair coupe’s roof has always been a bit of a mystery to me, as it was clearly designed to be a genuine sporty coupe, and these two clays from 1957 show that even early in its design evolution, that was the case, even though two very different approaches were being considered.
 The bottom one appears to have an even more fore-shortened rear seat.
 Perhaps Chevrolet had the Karmann Ghia in mind with it? (story here).

 The question is just what Chevrolet did have in mind with its 1960 coupe.
 It straddles that line between a two-door sedan and a genuine sporty coupe, which might well have had a more flowing roof line or been a hardtop.
-But it’s quite clear, that when the 1960 coupe arrived, it had no genuine sporty or sporty-luxury pretensions.
-And there there were no plans for that in the works.
+But it’s quite clear that when the 1960 coupe arrived, it had no genuine sporty or sporty-luxury pretensions.
+And there were no plans for that in the works.
 That seems a bit odd, in retrospect.

 In order to generate some spark for the new 500 and 700 coupes, in February of 1960 at the Chicago Auto Show, a one-off customized coupe (on elevated stand on right) was shown, with bucket seats, four speed transmission, full chrome window trim, full wheel covers and other details.
 The attendees were very enthusiastic about it, and the out-sized response triggered the decision to rush a version into production, in May of 1960, even though it was already very late in the production year.